scalamock/scalamock/docs/stubs/030_cats-effect-integration.md

 # cats-effect integration

-To use cats-effect integration - your suite should mixin `org.scalamock.stubs.CatsEffectStubs`
+To use cats-effect integration - your suite should mixin `org.g.stubs.CatsEffectStubs`

 Dependency can be found on [Home Page](/)